mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 63 - Feature Envy/readme.md

 ![Code Smell 63 - Feature Envy](Code%20Smell%2063%20-%20Feature%20Envy.jpg)

-*If your method is jealous and don't trust in delegation you should start to do it.*
+*If your method is jealous and doesn't trust in delegation you should start to do it.*

 > TL;DR: Don't abuse your friend objects.